 Idzikowski discussed Supported Decision Making law and DHS form.
 Idzikowski noted the availability of the Wisconsin Guardianship Support Center to assist with information and assistance regarding the guardianship process, including materials included in the packet and a newsletter.
-Idzikowski then introduced Ms. Donna Adams, the Supervisor of the Guardianship Unit at the Milwaukee County Department on Aging who spoke about the guardianship process.
+Idzikowski then introduced Ms. Donna James, supervisor of the Guardianship Unit at the Milwaukee County Department on Aging who spoke about the guardianship process.

 Knueppel asked about the differences between guardianship and powers of attorney.
-Adams noted that Powers of Attorney have to be executed by a person who is competent.
+James noted that Powers of Attorney have to be executed by a person who is competent.
 They are also more limited in scope to the items enumerated in the POA, which may be revoked at any time, whereas a guardianship is imposed by a court and may only be removed by a court.

-Adams indicated that "commitment" under chapter 51 for mental health concerns is a different process than guardianship under chapter 54 and generally requires the involvement of law enforcement.
-Adams clarified that only courts have the power to declare someone incompetent.
+James indicated that "commitment" under chapter 51 for mental health concerns is a different process than guardianship under chapter 54 and generally requires the involvement of law enforcement.
+James clarified that only courts have the power to declare someone incompetent.
 A power of attorney may be "activated" however, upon the examination and agreement of two physicians.
-Usually it is helpful to have and attorney involved to file for guardianship, but if a family member files for guardianship without an attorney, there is no filing fee.
+Usually it is helpful to have an attorney involved to file for guardianship, but if a family member files for guardianship without an attorney, there is no filing fee.

 Griffith asked about LGBT issues that may arise when appointing guardians.
-Adams indicated that the County is using more corporate guardians than the County would like, and there is fee attached to the corporate guardians.
+James indicated that the County is using more corporate guardians than the County would like, and there is a fee attached to the corporate guardians.
 Corporate guardians may not know the individual personally, do not necessarily have familiarity with an individual's personal lifestyle preferences, cultural competency, etc. Individual guardians will generally have a much closer relationship with the individual.
-Griffith asked if the LGBT center could serve as a corporate guardian, LASM GAIN program
+Griffith asked if the LGBT Center could serve as a corporate guardian?
+James indicated the Center could pursue such a contract under the current procedure.